 When should you replace your diverter valve?

 Standard diverter valves (especially plastic versions) are prone to cracking, leaking, or slow response – especially with tuned engines.
-If you've applied chip tuning or other performance upgrades, it's install a performance diverter valve reinforced or full-metal version .
+Have you applied chip tuning or other performance upgrades?
+Then it's wise to get a performance diverter valve to place, such as a amplified or full-metal variant.

-At JT Products we often recommend using an aftermarket diverter valve for:
+At JT Products we often recommend a aftermarket diverter valve to be used for:

 -